-Inspection Procedures: Repair (or note) if: Out-of-Service if: b. Нс ose(s) 1) Clamps and Connections Visually and physically check that hose connections or clamp(s) are tight.
-Any hose connection or clamp is loose or overtightened.
+Inspection Procedures: Repair (or note) if: Out-of-Service if: b.
+Hose(s) 1) Clamps and Connections Visually and physically check that hose connections or clamp(s) artight.
 Any hose connection or clamp is stripped, damaged or overtightened, causing hose damage beyond the outer cover.
-Note: References to hoses include all types of hoses located in the engine compartment and related components, including power steering, coolant, air compressor intake, vacuum, brake hydraulic assist, engine oil and transmission hoses.
-Any hose connection (other than brake) is seeping.
-Any brake hose is seeping or leaking.
-2) Condition Inspect all hoses for cuts, abrasions and wear, oil saturation, dry rotting and ballooning.
+Note: References to hoses includ all types of hoses located in the engine compartment and relate components, including powersteering, coolant, air compressor intake, vacuum, brake hydrauli assist, engine oil and transmissio hoses. seeping. r r c Any brake hose is seeping or leaking.
+2) Condition Inspect all hoses for cuts, abrasion and wear, oil saturation, dry rottin and ballooning.
 Any hose is cut, abraded, worn, oil-saturated, dry-rotted or ballooned to the point that failure is likely.
-3) Routing Inspect routing and securement of all hoses.
+3) Routing Inspect routing and securement of a hoses.
 Any hose is misrouted or unsecured so that heat, abrasion or other damage is possible.
 Any hose is misrouted or unsecured so that heat, abrasion or other damage is likely.